ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

   - Optional: TCP 80 (redirect)
   - Reverse Proxy on your server (Using Caddy)

-IMPORTANT: This assumes that you have mounted your desired storage partition as /mnt/nvme/ on your host system.
+**IMPORTANT**: This assumes that you have mounted your desired storage partition as /mnt/nvme/ on your host system.
 If you have changed this, then your ubuntu setup script home directory will need to be changed accordingly.

 ## Mounting SSD Partition